 The most important thing to do is to take a deep breath, breathe and then set about arming yourself with as much information as possible.
 Avoid “news” sites like News.com, The Daily Mail and The Daily Telegraph, these websites will do anything for a click and are more interested in mass hysteria than they are accuracy in reporting.
 Forget what that guy on that podcast said or what that girl in your local facebook group posted last night and focus on the FACTS from elected officials and their laundry list of qualified professionals.

-You’ll find up to date information on government websites like Prime Minister of Australia as well as health.gov along with independently owned (ie: not biased due to corporate advertising) news sources like ABC News and The Guardian Australia.
+You’ll find up to date information on government websites like Prime Minister of Australia as well as health.gov along with independently owned (ie: not biased due to corporate advertising dollars) news sources like ABC News and The Guardian Australia.

-WHAT ARE THE NEW GATHERING RESTRICTIONS AS OF FRIDAY MAY 15th, 2020?
+WHAT ARE THE GATHERING RESTRICTIONS AS OF SATURDAY THE 5th OF SEPTEMBER, 2020?

 HOW LONG WILL THE BAN LAST?

 Prime Minister Scott Morrison has said the measures would be in place for “at least six months”.
 We know it’s incredibly frustrating having no definitive answer, and even though there is conflicting information out there, it is always best to err on the side of caution.
-This means that weddings scheduled for April, May, June, July, August and September will need to be seriously reduced in numbers (to a maximum of 10 people) or postponed until October 2020 and beyond.
+Plan your nuptials with the restrictions that are in place now, and if they ease as you approach your wedding date then have a plan on how to expand things from there.

-For those continuing on as planned with reduced numbers (again, with a maximum 10 people at the wedding) – we urge you to think strongly about the health and safety of your guests and vendors.
+For those continuing on as planned with reduced numbers – we urge you to think strongly about the health and safety of your guests and vendors.
 We have a social obligation to help protect the health of our older and vulnerable community members as well as to reduce the burden to our health-care system by practicing social distancing measures and reducing the rate of transmission.
-Proceed by all means with only your celebrant and witnesses (which can be your photographers), but ensure you are following government guidelines to a tee in the process.
+Proceed by all means but ensure you are following government guidelines to a tee in the process.